covid-at-home/covid-at-home/level2.md

 Then write down any symptoms the patient has.
 If he or she is in pain, where and when is the pain, and how bad on a scale of 0 (no pain) to 10 (worst pain imaginable)?
 How bad is the cough?
 What color if there is mucus being produced?
 Be sure to note what medication, if any, the patient takes.

-Paracetamol (also known as acetaminophen) is a good choice for fever and pain suppression.
+Paracetamol (also known as Tylenol or acetaminophen) is a good choice for fever and pain suppression.
 Keeping an illness diary will also help you to keep track of how much you've taken, when, to ensure you treat fever adequately without taking more than the recommended amount in a 24-hour period.

 [![](/images/diary-small-slanted.png)](/diary)